mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 ## How MCP connects to the Mira API

+Think of the Mira API as the kitchen and MCP as the delivery route.
+The food is the same whether you eat at the restaurant or order through DoorDash.
+MCP just delivers Meltwater intelligence to the tools your team already has open.

 The Mira API lets customers bring Mira AI-powered responses into their own tools.
-MCP is one way to do that.
-It connects the Mira API to assistants so users can ask Meltwater questions in natural language, from inside the tools they already work in.
+MCP connects the Mira API to AI assistants so users can ask Meltwater questions in natural language, from inside the tools they already work in.

-MCP is a configuration layer on top of the Mira API.
 Same intelligence, same cited responses, just delivered through a different channel.

 <img width="1664" height="944" alt="Mira API Diagram " src="https://github.com/user-attachments/assets/26432efc-6511-4799-9c11-e47992c477fa" />